 - Close to 90%, or 63,000 people, live at or below the poverty line.

 - Indigenous people in Toronto are among the most marginalized and vulnerable people in the city, facing disproportionately high levels of unemployment, food insecurity, and chronic physical and mental health conditions.

 This is the legacy of colonial trauma, systemic anti-Indigenous racism, and ongoing injustices.

 And yet even in the face of these stark realities, Indigenous communities in Toronto remain strong, vibrant, and resilient.
 But they need support to address and overcome systemic inequalities.
-The fact is that only 1% of charitable donations in Canada go to charities serving Indigenous peoples – and that must change.
+The fact is that only 3% of online charitable donations in Canada go to charities serving Indigenous peoples* – and that must change.

 To do our part, we’ve:

 - developed relationships with local and nationally focused Indigenous organizations

 - formalized our commitment by signing the Philanthropic Community’s Declaration of Action